Affiliate links on SoundGuys may earn us a commission. Learn more.

 What to do if your Apple AirPods aren’t loud enough

-If you tried turning up the volume to make the AirPods louder and nothing happened, a few other thing problems could be happening.
+If you tried turning up the volume to make the AirPods louder and nothing happened, a few things could be happening.

 Clean your Apple AirPods for better sound and loudness

-It might sound gross, but your AirPods are in your ears, and that means earwax and dirt can get inside.
-These earbuds are small and they push sound through tiny openings that debris can easily block.
-The cleaning process can be a little involved, but we have a full guide available to help you out.
-In summary. though, you’ll need some cotton swabs, rubbing alcohol, a clean toothbrush, and paper towels to clean your AirPods.
-Remember to be careful and methodical when cleaning, so you don’t miss anything or damage delicate components.
+It might sound gross, but your AirPods are in your ears, meaning earwax and dirt can get inside.
+These earbuds are small and push sound through tiny openings that debris can easily block.
+The cleaning process can be a little involved, but we have a complete guide available to help you.
+In summary, you’ll need some cotton swabs, rubbing alcohol, a clean toothbrush, and paper towels to clean your AirPods.
+Remember to be careful and methodical when cleaning so you don’t miss anything or damage delicate components.

 Clean all sound openings of any built-up wax and debris, and make sure you don’t let dirt fall further into the buds.
-After that, it’s a good idea to clean the rest of your AirPods, too.
-Clean the case as well, so you don’t reintroduce any mess from it to the buds.
+After that, it’s also a good idea to clean the rest of your AirPods.
+Clean the case as well, so you don’t reintroduce any mess to the buds.

 Use the ear tip fit test on the AirPods Pro

 While you’re at it, after everything is clean, you can check to see if your AirPods Pro fits well in your ears.
-Apple provides a handy fit test for this, and it can mean the difference between music that sounds muffled or not.
+Apple provides a handy fit test for this, which can mean the difference between music that sounds muffled or clear.
 That way, you won’t actually have to make the AirPods louder for them to sound louder.

 In fact, a good fit might mean the difference between your AirPods sounding too quiet and just right, no matter where you’ve set the volume level.